4. Registration and fees

 Under certain conditions, you may be granted permission to complete credit courses through independent study.
 Approval will be based on the availability of resources, the suitability of the course to be delivered through independent study and the appropriateness to your course load and academic standing.

-You are enrolled in a term in which the specific course is not offered, or
+• you're enrolled in a term in which the specific course is not offered, or

-You have a timetable conflict with other courses.
+• you have a timetable conflict with other courses.

 Restrictions to independent study courses are as follows: